 Your normal groups of customers, business connections, friends and family are more than likely going to contain influencers.

-Influencers are magnetic, respected and listened-to people — and very much the type of people that can support you with your marketing.
+Influencers are trusted, magnetic, respected and listened-to people — and very much the type of people that can support you with your marketing.
+Instagram had 25,000 sign-ups in one day thanks to Twitter boss Jack Doresy tweeting it out to his one million plus users.

 2. Have something interesting to say